KeenMate/training/C#/Console/004-Arrays/readme.md

 For example when user enters number 5 it will divide the numbers into 4 groups 0 to 4, 5 to 9, 10 to 14 and 15 to 20.
 The color of each group responds to ConsoleColor enumeration.
 For example first group will be black, second group will be blue, third group will be cyan and forth group will be dark blue.

+If user has not provided the number yet, display the numbers in default color.

 Redraw the already displayed array matrix as well as the last line question everytime user enters a new number.

 ## Technical details